makelly/groucho/README.md

 Example:

-`node groucho.js index --script=good.index.json --index=loopback --verbose`
+`node groucho.js point --script=good.index.json --index=loopback --verbose`

 ### Listen
 Listen for incoming requests for FHIR records.
 The application will listen indefinitely until you terminate it by `CTRL C`.